nshift/github-guidelines/README.md

 ### Immutablity

-GitHub labels should define immutable informations about issues, in order to avoid non-updating scenarios.
+GitHub labels should define immutable informations about issues, in order to avoid non-updated scenarios.
 States should be defined in project section.

 **Preferred:**
 ```markdown